spiral/docs/components/files.md

 > Attention, FilesInterface will be replaced or will extend Symfony\Filesystem.

-If you want to use with abstract storage and work with remote locations (like Amazon, Rackspace, FTP, SFTP, GridFS) you might need to look at spiral [Storage Manager component](/storage/overview.md) which is responsible for such abstractions.
+If you want to use abstract storage and work with remote locations (like Amazon, Rackspace, FTP, SFTP, GridFS) you might need to look at spiral [Storage Manager component](/storage/overview.md) which is responsible for such abstractions.

 ## FilesInterface
 Like any other component, the default implementation of spiral FileManager is based on the interface.
 Let's view the interface source code to better understand what methods are available: